 What Are Some Network Engineer Roles and Responsibilities?

 Network engineers make and maintain network systems that all employees of the organization will use.
-This role involves many tasks and responsibilities that can vary, depending on the specific organization you work for, your responsibilities can vary.
+Depending on the specific organization you work for, your responsibilities can vary.

 As a network engineer, you will likely be required to: